 At the time of writing, 5G is available in over 100 towns and cities in the UK, including (but not limited to): London, Cardiff, Aberdeen, Birmingham, Belfast, Edinburgh, Manchester, Bath, Bristol, Chelmsford, Coventry, Leicester, Liverpool, Oxford, Plymouth, Glasgow, Hull, Leeds, Lichfield, Lisburn, Salford, Sheffield, Stirling Sunderland, Wakefield, Wolverhampton, Newcastle and Nottingham.

 Networks are constantly expanding their 5G coverage, too.
 So, if you currently live somewhere that doesn't have access to 5G, you may very well get it in the near future.

 What SIM card do I need?

 There are three sizes of SIM card available:

 - Nano SIM card (8.8m x 12.3mm)

-But don’t panic if you’re not sure what size to go for, as most networks and operators will send a 3-in-1 SIM card, which allows you to select the SIM size that fits your phone or tablet.
+But don’t worry if you’re not sure what size to go for.
+Most networks and operators will send a three-in-one SIM card, which lets you pop out the correct SIM size for your device.

 How do I switch to a SIM only tariff?